tcrensink/tsar/docs/readme.md

+(note: tsar is currently pre-release)

 # What is TSAR?
-TSAR is a frictionless terminal interface for interacting with large collections of documents.
-Search, browse, and edit your document collections from a single interface.
+TSAR is a frictionless, terminal interface for large document collections.
+With introspection tools (search, browse), and curation/learning tools (fast "capture" mode, spaced repetition), TSAR renders large data sets immediately accessible.

 # Key features
 **Discovery**: search and browse documents as you type, using boolean operators, filtering, fuzzy search, wildcards, and regex.
 Powered by elasticsearch.